jliljebl/flowblade/flowblade-trunk/docs/KNOWN_ISSUES.md

 **Status:** No work is planned on this.
 An acceptable work around exists, and a fix would require large de-stabilizing changes all over the code base.

+#### 4. mov/xdcam422 clips with high bitrate  (50000kb/s) may not work with proxy editing
+This has been reported and a single case has been reproduced.

+**Status:** No work on a fix is planned.